 All individuals and business entities must pay income tax.
 Federal income taxes are paid in all 50 states, whereas 43 states have a state income tax.

-The way income tax is paid, however, differs tremendously between standard corporations and other types of businesses.
+However, the way income tax is paid differs tremendously between standard corporations and other types of businesses.
 Corporations, or C-corps, are subjected to what is known as “double taxation.”
-The company is first taxed on its net income, which is income that has been adjusted for expenses.
+The company is first taxed on its net income, which has been adjusted for expenses.
 If corporate income is distributed to shareholders as dividends, that money gets taxed as well.
 Each stage of double taxation has its tax rate.

 Sole proprietorships, general partnerships LLCs, and S-corporations, on the other hand, are categorized as “pass-through” entities.
 This means there is no income tax on the business itself.
 Instead, the business owners only have to pay taxes on the business income at their individual tax rate and report the business income when personal tax returns are due.
 The income “passes through” to the individual business owner, rather than being taxed as a business.